 How Serverless Computing Reduces Costs

-Serverless computing, or FaaS, removes many of the sources of overspending resulting from on-prem infrastructure and traditional cloud models by enabling the creation of single-purpose, event-driven functions that are paid for on an as-needed basis.
+Serverless computing removes many of the sources of overspending resulting from on-prem infrastructure and traditional cloud models by enabling the creation of single-purpose, event-driven functions that are paid for on an as-needed basis.
 These functions are stateless and ephemeral, and do not require the use of dedicated servers to run applications, as IaaS and PaaS solutions do.
 This enables pay-as-you-go pricing with more granular autoscaling, less configuration, less operational tasks, and no software license to manage.